 - In Angel, Jasmine is born as a full-grown woman.
 She's of the "born with world survival skills" variety (or in this case, world-destroyer skills).

-- Doctor Who: The cloned soldiers in the episode "The Doctor's Daughter" begin life with an adult body and full military training.
+- The cloned soldiers in "The Doctor's Daughter" begin life with an adult body and full military training.

 - Lexx season 3 might count: nobody on the planets Fire or Water recalls being a child; they just woke up one day and there they were.
 (This might be explained by the implication that the two planets are actually Hell and Heaven).